 Peter Merlone is a founder, co-owner and managing partner of the general partner entities of Merlone Geier Partners (“Merlone Geier”) and Merlone Geier Management (“MGM”).
 Mr. Merlone is also a founder, co-owner and president of the general partner entities of M&H Realty Partners (“M&H”), the predecessor to Merlone Geier, and was a founder and president of M&H Property Management (“MHPM”), the predecessor to MGM.
 From 1986 to 1993, prior to the formation of the first M&H fund, Mr. Merlone was the founder and owner of The Merlone Company, MHPM’s predecessor.

 Mr. Merlone graduated from UCLA in 1979, simultaneously earning an undergraduate degree in economics, summa cum laude, and a master’s degree in education; he was also elected to Phi Beta Kappa.

 Bradley A. Geier

 Brad Geier is a founder, co-owner and managing partner of the general partner entities of Merlone Geier and MGM and has also been a managing director of the general partner entities of M&H from its founding in 1993.
 From 1983 to 1993, prior to the formation of the first M&H fund, Mr. Geier held senior positions with Trammell Crow Company and The Taubman Company.

 Mr. Geier graduated from Stanford University in 1979, earning an undergraduate degree in history with departmental honors.
 In 1983 he earned an MBA degree from Harvard University.
 Mr. Geier is a member of the International Council of Shopping Centers and the Urban Land Institute.
 He is a Director of H.G.
 Fenton Company and serves on the Policy Advisory Board Executive Committee of the Burnham-Moores Center for Real Estate at the University of San Diego.
-In addition, Mr. Geier is a member of the Board of Directors of Lucile Packard Children’s Hospital Stanford, a former member of the Board of Trustees of Stanford University, a lifetime trustee of The Bishop’s School, and a trustee of Coaching Corps, a non-profit focused on improving the health, educational and social outcomes of kids living in struggling communities through the power of coaching and sports.
+In addition, Mr. Geier is a member of the Board of Directors of Lucile Packard Children’s Hospital Stanford, a former member of the Board of Trustees of Stanford University, a lifetime trustee of The Bishop’s School, and a director of Positive Coaching Alliance, a non-profit focused on changing the culture of youth sports so that every child, regardless of social or economical circumstance, has access to a positive youth sports experience.
 He is resident in the firm’s San Diego office.